mendix/docs/content/howto/front-end/customize-styling-new.md

 The content of this folder is regenerated regularly (for example when opening the app or pressing <kbd>{F4}</kbd>) and therefore should not be changed manually.
 Also note, that the **theme-cache** folder is included when uploading your app to Teamserver.
 It is required to see the correct styling in Studio, which is why it's strongly recommended to commit any changes when the styling has changed.
 {{% /alert %}}

-If a module contains styling, such as a design system module, it's generally a best practice to mark the module as a UI resources module.
-This will make it possible to explicitly set a compilation order in the theme settings (see [Create a Theme Module](#create-theme-mod)).
+If a module contains styling, such as a design system module, it is generally best practice to mark the module as a UI resources module.
+This will make it possible to explicitly set a compilation order in the theme settings.
+For more information, see the [Create a Theme Module](#create-theme-mod) section above.

-The compilation of the *.scss* files is done in the following order:
+The *.scss* files compile in the following order:

-1. The _main.scss_ files from the **themesource** folders in the following order:
+1. The _main.scss_ files from the **themesource** folders, specifically:
    1. Non-UI Market Place modules, in alphabetical order.
    1. UI resources modules, ordered as in **App Settings** > **Theme**.
    1. Non-UI user modules, ordered as in the app explorer in Studio Pro.
-1. Custom variables from theme folder (_theme/web/custom-variables.scss_).
+1. Custom variables from the **theme** folder (*theme/web/custom-variables.scss*).
-1. _main.scss_ from **theme** folder (_theme/web/main.scss_).
+1. *main.scss* from the **theme** folder (*theme/web/main.scss*).

 If SASS compilation fails, it will be shown in Studio Pro as a consistency error.
-This error gives hints on what went wrong and what should be fixed:
+This error gives information on what went wrong and what should be fixed:

 ![theme compilation error](attachments/customize-styling/compilation-error.png)